augustinh22/msc_markdown/source/02_Theory.md

 \spacedlowsmallcaps{inferential reproducibility}: ability to draw qualitatively *similar conclusions* from results obtained by using *different methods*, *different or independently collected data* or by reproducing the original study

-# International Initiatives
+## United Nations' Sustainable Development Goals

-Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
+Many goals have been identified in the scope of various international agreements, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
 In this context, indicators exist or are being developed in order to monitor targets and report on progress over time using increasingly standardised and reproducible methods.
-Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not necessarily spatially explicit.
-Incorporating information derived from an objective base of constantly and continuously collected free and open \ac{EO} data with existing indicators can offer spatially explicit evidence to inform future actions towards achieving identified goals.
+Many of the developed indicators are based on official statistics at a regional, national or provincial level, but are not necessarily spatially explicit.
+In order to keep the scope manageable, the focus here is looking more closely at the \ac{UN} \acp{SDG}, which pertain to goals set in 2015 for 2030.[^1]

-## United Nations' Sustainable Development Goals
+[^1]: Other international agreements with identified indicators that \ac{EO} data could serve include the \acf{DRR} [@Resolution692832015], the Paris Agreement on Climate Change, the New Urban agenda [@corbaneBigEarthData2017].

 The \ac{UN}'s 193 Member States have identified and agreed to work towards 17 interconnected goals with many targets and related indicators for the 2030 Agenda for Sustainable Development [@Resolution70Transforming2015].
 These goals are known as the \acp{SDG} (Fig. \ref{fig:SDGs}), and replace what were the eight \acp{MDG}, presented by the \ac{UN} to be achieved by 2015.